 - Thermal procedure such as IDET or disc ablation through thermal coagulation according to Ray

 In some patients, reducing the disc volume is not sufficient for performing this procedure for discogenic back pain: Similar to an overstretched elastic band, the firm fibrous ring surrounding the disc is no longer able to return to its original position after the pressure is reduced.
-In the worst case, residual pain with radiating pack pain and leg pain can remain.
+In the worst case, residual pain with radiating back pain and leg pain can remain.
 Here an extended Disc-FX treatment concept takes effect: Tightening the disc case through thermal coagulation.

 Reducing the fibrous disc ring with Disc-FX